wangerekaharun/StreamComposeAttachments/README.md

 )
 ```

 This is a message with an attachment that contains a password.
-The password is passed through the `extraData` attribute.
+You pass the password through the `extraData` attribute.
 By default, the SDK doesn't know how to render this attachment.

 To render this, first create a view that shows your password.
 In this case it'll be a composable.
 Here's how the code looks like: